cjacker/opensource-toolchain-fpga/README.md

 As mentioned above, the article "[Yosys+nextpnr: an Open Source Framework from Verilog to Bitstream for Commercial FPGAs](https://arxiv.org/pdf/1903.10407.pdf)" describes Yosys/Nextpnr framework very clearly and briefly, I suggest you must read it first before continuing, then you should be able to understand the architechture of the toolchain and the input/output of every step.

-# HDL
+# HDL Coding and Verification

 ## Verilog

-Icarus Verilog is a Verilog simulation and synthesis tool.
+Icarus Verilog is a opensource Verilog simulation and synthesis tool.
 It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.
 For batch simulation, the compiler can generate an intermediate form called vvp assembly.
 This intermediate form is executed by the `vvp` command.
 For synthesis, the compiler generates netlists in the desired format.

 For more information, refer to http://iverilog.icarus.com/.